adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-navigation.md

 ![The Primary Navigation Bar](/assets/get-started/primary-nav.png){caption}

 {% hint style='info' %}
-  Not all <span class="md-window">Primary Navigation Bar</span> button are available from every window.
+  Not all <span class="md-window">Primary Navigation Bar</span> buttons are available from every window.
 For instance "Translate" is not available from the "Dashboard".
 If a button seems missing, don't panic, look around, you're likely just in the wrong place!
 {% endhint %}

 ### <i class="fa fa-tachometer"> </i> Dashboard